Pros and Cons of Paper Trading

 Paper trading is simulated trading, done for practice without real money.
 It’s a way to test different trading strategies without the risk of losing money, before an investor starts trading with real capital.

-The practice gets its name from how investors would mark down their hypothetical stock purchases and sales – and track their returns and losses – on paper.
+The practice gets its name from how investors would once mark down their hypothetical stock purchases and sales — and track their returns and losses — on paper.
 But today, investors typically use digital platforms to virtually test out hypothetical investment portfolios, day-trading tactics, and broader investing strategies.

-In its most basic form, paper trading involves selecting a stock, group of stocks, or a sector, then writing down the ticker or tickers and choosing a time to buy.
-The paper trader then writes down the purchase price, or prices.
-When they sell the stock or stocks, they write down that price as well, and tally up their return.
+What is paper trading?
+In its most basic form, paper trading involves selecting a stock, group of stocks, or a sector, then writing down the ticker or tickers and choosing a time to buy the stock.
+The paper trader then writes down the purchase price or prices.

 The Pros of Paper Trading